McKee, Alison L.

 Preferred: (408) 924-4535

-In addition to teaching in the RTVF program, Professor McKee has taught and advised graduate students in Theatre Arts and served as an Associate Director in the School of Music and Dance (2011-2012).
+In addition to teaching in the RTVF program, Professor McKee is a faculty advisor for SJSU's award-winning college radio station: 90.5 KSJS-FM.
+She has also taught and mentored graduate students in Theatre Arts and served as an Associate Director of the School of Music & Dance/RTVF-Theatre Arts/Animation & Illustration (2011-2012).